 On September 23, 2017 the Children’s Media Association’s new Los Angeles chapter went live with our CMA-LA Town Hall Kickoff Event.
 The day was lead by CMA LA’s President, Steph Sosa and her dedicated steering committee of children’s media professionals who spent weeks collaborating to put this memorable event together.
 As promised, the kickoff party was “not your typical industry event”.
-The forty plus attendees were greeted with a whimsical wonderland of balloons and confetti, giant bowling, cartoon charades, and pie face- all of which quickly broke the ice.
+The eighty plus attendees were greeted with a whimsical wonderland of balloons and confetti, giant bowling, cartoon charades, and pie face- all of which quickly broke the ice.

 After the fun and games we were able to hear from Steph Sosa and some of the LA team members about the values of the Children’s Media Association, what a membership entails, and the upcoming events we would be facilitating.
 The CMA National team in New York shared a video message that welcomed the Los Angeles members and gave them an overview of what the Children’s Media Association is all about: Inspiring one another, innovating quality kid’s content, and connecting children’s media professionals.